 Choosing a new camera is daunting.
 Choosing a whole new system is scary.
-I’ve done both in the last few months and helped many others do the same.

 I can’t count how many times I have been asked which camera should someone buy.
 I have also come across people who have regretted their purchase because the camera doesn’t behave in the way they wanted.
 Thinking about what you want your camera for and researching the model that suits you best is not an easy thing to do, not least because of the huge array of cameras on the market.
 It’s something we want to get right.